Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 after app router installation, we need to add start script to pacakge.json as shown below
 </br>
 </br>
-the documentaiton for adding the script detaisl aara vailalbe in
+the documentation for adding the script details are available in
 </br>
 </br>
 <img src="./files/capmd7-19.png" >